Genetically modified food controversies: Allergenicity

 A well-known risk of genetic modification is the introduction of an allergen.
 Allergen testing is routine for products intended for food, and passing those tests is part of the regulatory requirements.
 Organizations such as the European Green Party and Greenpeace emphasize this risk.
+The use of genes from known allergenic sources is discouraged in the research and development of GM foods.
 A 2005 review of the results from allergen testing stated that "no biotech proteins in foods have been documented to cause allergic reactions".
 Regulatory authorities require that new modified foods be tested for allergenicity before they are marketed.
+The Codex Alimentarius recommends a weight-of-evidence safety approach for assessing the allergenic potential of genetically modified crops, including the history of exposure and safety of the source of the inserted gene, the structure of the protein, its stability to pepsin digestion, and the degree of exposure in the gastrointestinal tract as a function of the abundance of the recombinant protein in the food.